-14.40 The quality of the recovered materials should not impact the final quality attributes of the API Recovered materials DO NOT have to meet the same specification as the original materials, and although in most case the specifications will be broader than for original product.
-This may not always be "appropriate", and a tighter specification may be necessary to prevent difficult to remove impurities being enriched through the process.
+14.40 The quality of the recovered materials should not negatively impact the final quality attributes of the API (e.g. introduction of nitrosamines impurities or their precursors should be evaluated) Recovered materials DO NOT have to meet the same specification as the original materials, and although in most case the specifications will be broader than for original product.
+This may not always be "appropriate", and a tighter specification may be necessary to prevent difficult to remove impurities being enriched through the process and/or to avoid new impurities be introduced in the manufacturing process.
 Although the examples of "recovery" only include process steps which arise from the original process, nevertheless it is acceptable to recover APIs themselves, irrespective of their physical form, e.g. recovery from a medicinal product itself.
-14.41 Specific approval is also given for recovering solvents, which not only makes economic sense, but is environmentally friendlier, there is NO REQUIREMENT that recovered solvents need to meet the same specification as the original materials, and although in most case the specifications will be broader than for original product, this may not always be "appropriate", and a tighter specification may be necessary to prevent difficult to remove impurities being enriched through the process.
+14.41 Specific approval is also given for recovering solvents, which not only makes economic sense, but is environmentally friendlier.
+There is NO REQUIREMENT that recovered solvents need to meet the same specification as the original materials, and although in most case the specifications will be broader than for original product, this may not always be "appropriate", and a tighter specification may be necessary to prevent difficult to remove impurities being enriched through the process and/or to avoid new impurities be introduced in the manufacturing process.
 14.42 The important words in this paragraph are "adequate testing".
-How adequate the testing needs to be will depend on the projected use of the recovered material.
-Recovered solvents only being reused in the same process, i.e. being recycled, will need less testing than those being recovered and then possibly being used in totally different processes.
+How adequate the testing needs to be will depend on the projected use of the recovered material and the type of impurities the recovered process may originate (e.g. nitrosamines).
+Recovered solvents only being reused in the same process, i.e. being recycled, may need less testing than those being recovered and used in totally different processes.
 In the former case it might be adequate to solely check ID (e.g. refractive indices or specific gravities) and maintain these within an accepted range whilst in the latter case it may even be necessary to quarantine the recovered solvent until a whole batch of chromatographic or other tests have been completed.
-There is however no specific requirement that ALL recovered solvents need to be quarantined before reuse.

-The criteria of "suitability" does not necessarily mean meeting the original specification, (as is discussed in § 14.41 above).

-14.43 The documentation required should be GMP compliant. (e.g., batch production record, ERP, logbooks, inventory control ,....
-See chapter 6).
+There is however no specific requirement that ALL recovered solvents need to be quarantined before reuse. mean meeting the original specification, (as is discussed in § 14.41 above).
+14.43 The documentation required should be GMP compliant. (e.g., batch production record, ERP, logbooks, inventory control , See chapter 6).
 In cases when solvents are continuously recovered in a campaign or in continuous production it may only be possible to record how much new solvent is being added in what period of time (for continuous processing) or the number of batches (for batch production) to make up for losses caused by the process.

-The number of times solvent recovery can be performed before using again fresh solvent should be scientifically justified.
+The number of times solvent recovery can be performed before using again fresh solvent should be scientifically justified. .

-.
 Traceability of recovered materials must be in place.
 If recovery of materials is outsourced it should be part of supplier qualification.